-- Use this mechanism to create a bootstrap account.
-When issuing the Get Bootstrap Account Credentials command, do not set the "Disable credential bootstrapping control" parameter of the command to A5h. - 2.
+- 1. Use this mechanism to create a bootstrap account.
+When issuing the get bootstrap account credentials command, do not set the "disable credential bootstrapping control" parameter of the command to A5h. - 2.
 Using the bootstrap account, create a permanent account for the host in the manager account collection found in the account service. - 3.
-Perform a DELETE on the manager account representing the bootstrap account.
+Perform an HTTP DELETE on the ManagerAccount resource representing the bootstrap account.

-10 Delivery of credentials via UEFI runtime variables
+9 Delivery of credentials via UEFI runtime variables